Infections of a Different Kind (Step 1): Scrapped tracks

-According to Aurora, forty songs were written for the album and she chose the ones she considered to be the "best".
+According to Aurora, forty songs were written for the album, and she chose the ones she considered to be the "best".
 She revealed that some of the songs "will remain unreleased for quite some time, but also a few of them will be on the album."
-The tracks "Animal" and "The Seed" were originally written for the album but were later included in her second album A Different Kind of Human (Step 2), following the split of the record.
+The songs "Animal" and "The Seed" were originally written for the album but were later included in her third album A Different Kind of Human (Step 2), following the split of the record.
 Both songs were performed live alongside tracks from Infections of a Different Kind (Step 1).
-In a September 2017 interview, Aurora was unsure to add "festival songs" like "Feeling", "Soft Universe" and "In Bottles" to the EP; "Soft Universe" was released as the EP's seventh track, while "In Bottles" made it onto A Different Kind of Human (Step 1).
+In a September 2017 interview, Aurora was unsure to add "festival songs" like "Feeling", "Soft Universe" and "In Bottles" to the tracklist of Infections of a Different Kind (Step I); "Soft Universe" was released as the album's seventh track, while "In Bottles" made it onto A Different Kind of Human (Step 1).
 Aside of the tracks performed live, snippets of some songs appeared in Once Aurora, with only two song titles ("Spotlight" and "Witches") appearing in the closing credits.